RueLaLa/arconn/README.md

   Flags:
        --version        Displays the program version string.
     -h --help           Displays help with available flag, subcommand, and positional value parameters.
-    -p --profile        aws profile to use
-    -t --target         name of target (required)
+    -p --profile        aws profile to use (defaults to value of AWS_PROFILE env var) -t --target         name of target (required)
-    -c --command        command to pass to ecs targets instead of default shell -P --port-forward   port forward map to use with ec2 targets (syntax 80 or 80:80 local:remote) -r --remote-host    remote host to port forward to
+    -c --command        command to pass to ecs targets instead of default shell -P --port-forward   port forward map (syntax 80 or 80:80 local:remote) -r --remote-host    remote host to port forward to
 ```